 - Have a special place to keep your incontinence pads.
 Transporting bladder weakness products can be a challenge, especially if you are not used to carrying a bag or purse.
 Makeup bags and pencil pouches are inexpensive fixes for concealing pads, while a designated pocket in a purse, messenger bag, or cross-body bag works to keep absorbent underwear from view.
 Certainly, one of the most important tips for bladder weakness.

-- Take part in bladder-friendly exercise.
+- Take part in bladder-friendly exercises.
 One of the best tips for bladder weakness is doing sport.
 Cycling lifts the chest, making for a cardio workout that keeps pressure off the bladder.
 Swimming and yoga also reduce bladder pressure by lengthening the spine.
 Yoga has shown to have lasting benefits, as well: a 2018 survey suggests that yoga may reduce bladder weakness symptoms over time.

 - Practice pelvic floor exercises.
 When done regularly, pelvic floor exercises reduce urges and leaks, as well as increase endurance in higher-impact exercises.
 You can do Kegels – one of the most popular remedies for bladder weakness –wherever you go!